Skip to main content

 c.
 Corn, -3.4 percent;

-The headline inflation rate at the regional level increased to 4.4 percent in April 2024, from the 3.9 percent in the previous month.
-In the same reference month of the previous year, the index…
+The headline inflation rate at the regional level slightly decelerated to 2.9 percent in December 2024, from the 3.0 percent in the previous month.
+In the same reference month of the previous year…